 Dom: Like I said as we started the broadcast… there are individuals across the city sitting in and not busy and, obviously, there’s a lot of people out of work.

-These (Sadek and Cooper) guys are probably working harder than anybody at any point in their life.
-And it’s my pleasure to bring into the broadcast Sadek and Cooper’s Brad Sadek.
+These (Sadek Bankruptcy Law Offices) guys are probably working harder than anybody at any point in their life.
+And it’s my pleasure to bring into the broadcast Sadek Bankruptcy Law Offices’s Brad Sadek.
 This is information that our listeners really need to hear…it’s extremely important.

 So, Brad, you’re a bankruptcy attorney…If you could tell us, what’s going on in your world?